 Those with prima facie eligibility will be granted deferred action and work authorization and placed on a wait list.
 The number of U visas that may be issued each year to U principal applicants is capped at 10,000.
-The high demand for U status has resulted in an extremely long wait for before applicants are granted U status.
-At the time of writing, it is taking approximately four and a half years to get onto the U visa wait list.
-11 After placement on the waiting list, applicants face an additional wait until a U visa becomes available.12 Once someone has been in U status for three years, they may apply for lawful permanent residency.
+The high demand for U status has resulted in an extremely long wait for before the applicant is granted U status.
+At the time of writing, it is taking between 3 to 4.5 years to get onto the U visa wait list.
+The wait to obtain U status is an additional 10 years or more.
+Once someone has been in U status for 3 years, they may apply for lawful permanent residency.